brainstormsecurity/bigspring-hugo/exampleSite/content/english/_index.md

     # feature item loop
     - name : "Specialists"
-      icon : "fas fa-door-open"
+      icon : "fas fa-comments-question-check"
-      content : "With highly experienced consultants, who have been deployed against highly secure individuals and premises.
-We can show you how to improve your security."
+      content : "Highly experienced ransomware negotiators, who have deployed against organised crime groups, recognised hacker groups and bad actors, we are positioned to help you in your time of need."